techreturners/js_coding_exercises/docs/exercise002.md

 Remember to change it back afterwards so it's running all the tests again!

-Once you have completed this first set of challenges you can move onto the next ones: [Exercises 003 Documentation](./exercise003.md)
+Ready for the next ones?
+Here you go: [Exercises 003 - Docs](./exercise003.md)